dirkx/pdm-experiments/README.md

 ## 004 - PDM receiver; counting the number

 Counts the number of bits in the PIO, with Q=32, and then passes this to the FIFO

+## 005 - PDM receiver; counting the number

+Counts the number of bits in the PIO, with Q=4,5,6,7 or 8=, and then passes this to the FIFO